 Blake and Dev loved this approach and decided to combine it with the highly successful 2015 Adventure Semester model, offering a multifaceted “gap semester” type experience for 8th-grade-age (more or less) young people.

-Read the Frequently Asked Questions below and then click the apply button.
-You’re on your way!
+Read the Frequently Asked Questions below and then Apply.

 Your view for 6 weeks (Paonia, Colorado)